Now, if you are TRULY a beginner, you won't be asked to teach voice lessons.

 Nothing is instant.

-With young children, I acquaint them gradually with the foundation techniques of ultimate importance, posture and breathing.
+With young children, I acquaint them gradually with the foundational techniques of ultimate importance, posture and breathing.

-Every week for a very long time, I demonstrate "the marionette string which comes off the BACK of the head, pulling the spine up, and the other string which hooks under the sternum (right under the ribs) and pulls out and up at a 45 degree angle," and watch them do it too.
+Every week for a very long time, I demonstrate "the marionette string which comes off the BACK of the head, pulling the spine up.

 We may walk to the door and flatten our backs and heads against it... kids are always surprised to realize they are not standing tall like their favorite Hollywood actors!